Morokiane/gmtk25/Notes/Design.md

 		- This will lead to final boss and the end of the game
 	- Merchant to buy upgrades
 - Each loop will increase difficulty of rooms.

+### Issues
+- Chests should have spawn points depending on room configuration